-New Zealand Dollar (NZD) Forecast & Predictions
+New Zealand dollar (NZD)

 New Zealand dollar exchange

 Despite its small size both in terms of population and geography, the New Zealand Dollar (NZD) or ‘Kiwi’ is one of the top 8 most traded currencies.
 The popularity of the NZD derives from its commodity currency appeal, and its use in carry trades–trades that capitalise on the difference between the reserve bank interest rates in two countries.

 Due to its major commodity exports, including dairy and forestry products, New Zealand is one of three primary commodity currencies (currencies that depend heavily on the export of certain raw materials for income) along with the Australian dollar (AUD) and the Canadian dollar (CAD).

 Please keep in mind that OFX does not provide personal advice or specific exchange rate forecasts and predictions; however, below we share some general considerations you can use when evaluating forecasts and making your own decisions regarding the best time to transfer your money internationally.